 Adjustments and Extensions

 Program ExtensionThe responsible officer has the discretion to extend a participant's program to its maximum regulatory duration, that is, to the limit imposed by the regulations specific to a program category or to a program sponsor's designation.
 A new Form DS-2019 reflecting the extension is issued to the participant.
 Extensions beyond the maximum program duration are allowed in some program categories for exceptional or unusual circumstances, with approval from the Department of State.
-To obtain approval for such extensions, the responsible officer must submit a written request that justifies the petition and provides supporting documentation to the Department of State on behalf of the participant.
+To obtain approval for such extensions, the responsible officer must submit an electronic request that justifies the petition and provides supporting documentation to the Department of State on behalf of the participant.
 A nonrefundable fee of $367 is payable to the U.S. Department of State.
 Participants are referred to their responsible officers for additional information.
 [22 CFR 62.43]

 Change of Category

 Any change of category must be clearly consistent with and closely related to the participant's original exchange objective, and necessary due to unusual or exceptional circumstances.
 Participants should address all inquiries regarding change of category to the responsible officer of their programs.
-The responsible officer submits a written request with supporting justification for the change to the Department of State on behalf of the participant.
+The responsible officer submits an electronic request with supporting justification for the change to the Department of State on behalf of the participant.
 A nonrefundable fee of $367 is payable to the U.S. Department of State.
 If the Department grants the request, the responsible officer issues a new Form DS-2019 that reflects the change.
 If the request is denied, the participant is expected to return home no later than 30 days from the date of the Department's notice or the program's end date indicated on the Form DS-2019, whichever is later.
 [22 CFR 62.41]

 The transfer of a participant from one program (sponsor) to another may be allowed at the discretion of the responsible officers and must be within the same category.
 The responsible officer of the program to which the participant seeks to transfer is required to verify the participant's visa status and eligibility, to issue a new Form DS-2019 reflecting the transfer, and to obtain the release of the participant from the current responsible officer, who indicates approval of the transfer by completing and signing block 8 of the new Form DS-2019.
 Transfers are not permitted in all categories, and a transfer does not extend the maximum duration of the program.
 Participants should address all inquiries regarding change of category to the responsible officer of their programs.
 [22 CFR 62.42]